kwehage/kaos-reactor/README.md

 # Noise Reactor

-A desktop tool that turns any audio file and static image into a music-reactive visual.
-Load a track, load an image, dial in effects, and export a finished video — all in one window.
+A desktop tool that turns an audio file and a static image into a music-reactive visual.

 ![Noise Reactor](doc/noise_reactor.png)